grz0zrg/Mammoth3D/README.md

 auto particles = particle->enableInstancing(1000); // 1000 objects will be drawn in a single call, particles is a vector of Mesh, you can change individual attributes from it for each mesh (note: only transform attributes are passed per instance right now)
 ```

+*An attribute location for instances transform matrix should be specified in the vertex shader as `layout(location = 4) in mat4 imvp;`*

-Then in the vertex shader you can use `gl_InstanceID` to get the object id, you will need to declare attribute location for the instance transform matrix as `layout(location = 4) in mat4 imvp;`
+*Then in the vertex shader you can use `gl_InstanceID` to get the object id, combine it with a TBO and texelFetch function in the shader for any more per instance stuff like colors, uvs...*

 There is also a fast way to display huge amount of static objects by merging geometries, it will be difficult to apply effects on each of them but may be faster than instancing: